 It’s not just Wild Salmon and Halibut that must live up to my high standards of sustainability for food headed to Duke’s kitchens.
 Our produce, beef, eggs, dairy and many other ingredients are also sustainably raised, grown and harvested.
 These products are not only better for the environment, they are better for our customers.

 I will do everything in my power to ensure that my grandchildren, and their grandchildren, have access to delicious, wholesome, natural ingredients for decades to come.
 For this reason, we are proud to boast the highest standards of sustainability and quality, buying local when we can and working hard to support sustainable food networks elsewhere when we can’t.
 Honestly, it’s just the right thing to do.

-If you love Wild Salmon as much as Herschel and I do, book a table at one of our six locations today and taste the difference that sustainable ingredients make.
+If you love Wild Salmon as much as Herschel and I do, book a table at one of our seven locations today and taste the difference that sustainable ingredients make.
 And be sure to join our VIP Club to receive a free lunch, coupons, special offers and more!